Amin Investment Bank

 AminIB, also known as Amin Investment Bank (شرکت تأمین سرمایه امین, Shirkat-e Tamin-e Sirmaih-e Amin), is a major Iranian banking establishment offering commercial and investment banking services.
 The company was established in 2007 as part of the government's economic reform of the banking system.

 The bank specializes in services relating to Iran's petrochemical industry and mining sectors, representing the interests of the Abadan Refinery, and IMIDRO.

-In 2007, the bank had initial equity capital of $100 million.
+In 2007, the bank had an initial equity capital of $100 million.

+In 2020, the Trump administration black-listed 18 Iranian banks, including Amin Bank.

 Operations

 In addition to offering short and fixed deposit accounts for domestic and overseas clients, the bank also provides mergers and acquisitions services, risk management, financing and corporate loans.